 PANORAMAS AND PHOTO TECHNOLOGY FROM ICELAND AND GREENLAND

 A very frequent question that I got from the previous emails is "what equipment do you use?", or "you must have a great camera".
 Whenever I hear that I smile and think yes I do have great equipment, but there is a bit more to it than that.
 A small amount of the "more to it" is me, the rest is a complex mixture of software and hardware.
-If all you care about is looking at the pictures, you can skip the rest of the text!
+If all you care about is looking at the pictures, you can skip the rest of the email!
 But, if you are interested in the technology behind the picture making, read on.
-(For a printable text-only file, click here.)

 For most pictures I use a Canon EOS 1Ds Mark III camera—this has 21 megapixels, so it is pretty serious, but it's not the biggest out there.
 Digital backs for medium format cameras have up to 45 megapixels.
 They are also about 4X more expensive for 2X the number of pixels, but that underestimates the total difference.
 They are much more cumbersome—both heavier (not that my camera is light!) and bulkier.
 There are fewer lenses available.
 The battery life isn't great, and neither is the ISO range.
 These cameras are really made to be used in a studio, where you can give them plenty of light, tether them to a computer, use an AC power supply and so forth.
 Under ideal circumstances the quality is definitely be higher than my camera, but those ideal cases are rare.
 Net-net the tradeoffs argue for the Canon, at least for me.